Encouragement

 Any tweaks you'd like to suggest?

 And if you can't think of one right now, that's fine.
 Just keep in mind that we absolutely read and consider all the feedback we get from you while you browse the website.
-Just look for this little guy in the sidebar:
+Just look for the "What Bugs You?" bug in the sidebar.

 I'm looking forward to continuing to share with you all the stuff we're bringing you in 2012.
 Thanks for being part of these updates!